 Getting trough that first week is a pretty remarkable accomplishment, but before you rest too long you need to get more help.

-- Call your commissioner now; they should have already called you.
+- Call your commissioner now if they haven’t already called you.
 Ask the commissioner to come by to chat.
 They will know when the next training course is and when and where roundtable will be held.
-(If you are in an LDS sponsored unit, your Stake Young Men’s President should know who your commissioner is, if you do not.)

 - Also call your committee chair to see when their next meeting is.
-If you have no committee, it’s time to confront the parents of your Scouts; someone from each househod should be on this committee and one of them should be chosen to chair the group.
-(If yours is an LDS unit it’s time to beg the Bishopric member for help getting a committee established.)
+If you have no committee, it’s time to confront the parents of your Scouts; someone from each household should be on this committee and one of them should be chosen to chair the group.

 Okay now it’s time to get some of those other adults to help to run this second troop meeting